SimpleSwiftUI/your-first-web3-dapp/README.md

 - The `console.log()` prints information to the web browser console (see Developer Tools) for transparency into your application.
 - Everything in the `return()` block is the user interface (HTML5 code).
 - `getFullLengthId()` is a simple function to ensure all image ids are 4 characters long. (e.g. 0010 vs 10).
 This is how they are stored on the image server.
 (The images are not stored on the blockchain because the file size would make transactions expensive.
 A unique id is generated from the image content and that id is stored in the blockchain record forever.)
 - The final `App()` function sets up the connection to the CryptoPunks data access service in The Graph.
-To find other services, visit The Graph's [Graph Explorer]().
+To find other services, visit The Graph's <a href="https://thegraph.com/explorer" target="_blank">Graph Explorer</a>.

 ## Press Go